Milind Tambe

-Milind Tambe known as Gordon McKay Professor of Computer Science and Director of Center for Research on Computation and Society at Harvard University; he is also the Director "AI for Social Good" at Google Research India.
+Milind Shashikant Tambe is an Indian-American educator serving as a Professor of Computer Science at Harvard University.
+He also serves as the director of the Center for Research on Computation and Society at Harvard University and the director of "AI for Social Good" at Google Research India.

 Career

-Fellowships and Awards
+Memberships and awards

-Prof. Tambe is a fellow of AAAI (Association for Advancement of Artificial Intelligence), as well as ACM (Association for Computing Machinery).
-He is also recipient of the IJCAI John McCarthy Award, as well as the ACM SIGART Autonomous Agents Research Award.
-Additionally, Professor Tambe has been recognized by the AAAI (Association for Advancement of Artificial Intelligence)'s Robert S. Engelmore Memorial Lecture Award and the Christopher Columbus Fellowship Foundation Homeland security award.
-He has also received Distinguished Alumnus Award from Birla Institute of Technology and Science (BITS).
+Tambe is a member of AAAI (Association for Advancement of Artificial Intelligence), as well as ACM (Association for Computing Machinery).
+He is also a recipient of the IJCAI John McCarthy Award, as well as the ACM SIGART Autonomous Agents Research Award.
+Additionally, he has been recognized by the AAAI (Association for Advancement of Artificial Intelligence)'s Robert S. Engelmore Memorial Lecture Award and the Christopher Columbus Fellowship Foundation Homeland Security Award.
+He has also received the Distinguished Alumnus Award from Birla Institute of Technology and Science (BITS).

 Previous Positions

-Previous to his position at Harvard and Google, he was Helen N. and Emmett H. Jones Professor in Engineering and a Professor of Computer Science and Industrial and Systems Engineering at the University of Southern California, Los Angeles.
+Previous to his position at Harvard and Google, he was a Professor of Engineering and a Professor of Computer Science and Industrial and Systems Engineering at the University of Southern California, Los Angeles.

 Research

-Professor Tambe's work focuses on advancing AI and multiagent systems for public health, conservation and public safety, with a track record of building pioneering AI systems for social impact.
-His research focuses on fundamental problems in computational game theory, machine learning, automated planning, intelligent agents, and multi-agent interactions that are driven by these topics, ensuring a virtuous cycle of research and real-world applications.
-This research has led to significant practical impact, such as use of the green security games framework to assist wildlife conservation around the world, use of social networks and machine learning to assist in improving public health outcomes such as HIV prevention, and the use of pioneering security games research for security optimization by agencies such as the US Coast Guard and the Federal Air Marshals Service.

-In terms of public safety and security, the security games framework that Professor Tambe pioneered has been deployed and tested for security optimization, both nationally and internationally, by agencies such as the US Coast Guard and the Federal Air Marshals Service.
-More specifically, Professor Tambe and team provided the first ever applications of computational game theory for operational security.
-The first of these deployments was the ARMOR system of game theoretic algorithms for security (e.g., counter terrorism) which started operating at the Los Angeles LAX airport in 2007, deployed by the LAX police division,.
+Professor Tambe and team provided the first-ever applications of computational game theory for operational security.
+The first of these deployments was the ARMOR system of game-theoretic algorithms for security (e.g., counterterrorism) which started operating at the Los Angeles LAX airport in 2007, deployed by the LAX police division.
 This work was followed by pioneering deployments of security games for major security agencies such as the Federal Air Marshals Service, the US Coast Guard and the Transportation Security Administration.
-This research is credited with more than $100 million in savings to US agencies.